 Out of respect for your privacy, I do not use google analytics or other third party scripts that track you on my site.
 This means that I have no idea that you've visited unless you tell me (site hosted on github).
-So if you read an article and liked it, tell me so using one of the methods above!
-I'm also happy to accept comments via email-- send 'em & I'll tack 'em onto the post.
+So if you read an article and liked it, tell me via the contact page in the comments form on posts.
+Thanks in advance and happy coding!

 So you're familiar with the `debug` node module.
 Let's take a look at some more advanced uses and useful tricks!

 What if, instead of commenting out or deleting our useful log statements when we're not using them, we could turn them on when we need them and off when we don't?
 The `debug` module lets us do that-- but how does it work?
 Let's find out!

 The demo-gods are unmerciful and typing is hard with hundreds of people looking on.
 Learn to write code without writing code and your presentations will go off without a hitch!

 LoopBack makes it easy to develop greenfield APIs, but in real business environments, data isn’t always tidy & cooperative.
 In this case study we'll see what it takes to migrate a complex legacy application to LoopBack.